febinrev/admin_fuzz/README.md

 ### iii) light weight and beautiful
 ### iv) Detects the Server type
 ### v) Detects Forbidden pages
-## iv) MORE EFFICIENT ADMIN PANEL FINDER THAN OTHERS
+## vi) MORE EFFICIENT ADMIN PANEL FINDER THAN OTHERS
 # New feature:
-## IT  CAN CREATE WORDLISTS FROM WEBSITES/WEBPAGES
+## vii) IT  CAN CREATE WORDLISTS FROM WEBSITES/WEBPAGES